 - 3 cups coarsely chopped raw nuts and/or seeds (I used 2 cups whole, roasted almonds and 1 cup sunflower seeds)

 - 2 cups dried fruit (I used 1 cup raisins, 1 cup cranberries)

 Preheat the oven to 350 degrees.
 In a food processor, coffee grinder or blender, grind half the oats to a fine powder (this apparently is KEY when making clusters!
 Helps make the granola hold together better).

 In a large bowl, combine the whole oats, ground oats, nuts, spices, and dried fruit.

-In a saucepan over medium heat, combine the brown sugar, butter and water and heat until the mixture starts to bubble.
+In a saucepan over medium heat, combine the brown sugar, honey, butter, maple syrup and water and heat until the mixture starts to bubble.
 Stir in the salt and vanilla.

 Pour this over the oats and nuts, stirring well to coat.

 It should be moist – stir in another tablespoon or two of water if it isn’t.
 Let stand for about ten minutes.

 Spread the mixture out on a large baking sheet and FIRMLY PRESS IT DOWN until it is packed nicely into the pan.